tmenguy/ha-solcast-solar/README.md

 #### Reading forecast values in an automation

+*Note that getting undampened forecasts and granular dampening is only available in v4.1.9 or later  (currently only available in pre-release).*

 When calculating dampening using an automation it may be beneficial to use undampened forecast values as input.

 This is possible by using the service call `solcast_solar.query_forecast_data`, and including `undampened: true` in the call.
-If calculating dampening by individual site then the site may also be included in the call.
+If using granular dampening then the site may also be included in the call.

 ```
 action: solcast_solar.query_forecast_data